smladeoye/flutter-simple-timer/README.md

 # SimpleTimer

-A Timer Widget with various customizable options
+A Simple Timer Widget that displays the timer progress with various customizable options.

 ## Installing